naturalis/sdmdl/docs/index.rst

    ii.
 Non-scaled layers, that are already normalized or are categorical (0 = not present while 1 = present).

    **Note:**
-   all environmental layers need to have the same affine transformation and resolution to be usable for analysis.
+   all environmental layers need to have the same affine transformation and resolution to be usable for data preparations.
    This includes the file 'empty_land_map.tif' that is included in the git repo.
-This entails that the spatial extent and resolution of 'empty_land_map.tif' need to be copied, or that this file must be edited to match spatial extent and resolution of the other raster files.
+This entails that the affine transformation and resolution of the input rasters needs to match the affine transformation and resolution of 'empty_land_map.tif'.

-3. `A set of occurrences <https://link.to.rasters/>`_ (.csv or .xls) that will serve as training examples of where the species currently occurs.
+3. `A set of occurrences <https://link.to.occurrences/>`_ (.csv or .xls) that will serve as training examples of where the species currently occurs.
    To be detectable as occurrence files, these tables need to have two required columns:

    i. 'decimalLatitude' or 'decimallatitude' holding the latitude for each occurrence.